We have two programs that provide supports with housing and income:

 - Be prepared to go view suites, phone rental listings, make appointments and fill out rental applications at rental units.

-The More Than Four Walls Housing First Program is a community program that uses a Housing First approach to reducing homelessness.
-We assist women, trans people, and their families who are currently experiencing chronic or episodic homelessness to find permanent and stable housing.
+The More Than Four Walls Housing First Program assists all women and gender-diverse people, and their families, who are currently experiencing homelessness to find and maintain permanent and stable housing.
+Once housed, we provide additional supports and services as needed based on the individual’s goals.

 In line with the Housing First model, we believe that: